-Bentonite clay is a staple ingredient in most homemade toothpastes, and for good reason.
-Bentonite is full of minerals, such as calcium, silica, and magnesium.
-It is also alkaline and is known for drawing toxins out of the mouth.
+Bentonite clay is a staple ingredient in most homemade toothpastes; here’s why.
+Bentonite is volcanic ash.
+This ash is rich in natural minerals, such as silica, calcium, and magnesium.
+It’s also known for drawing toxins out of the mouth because it’s alkaline.

-Bentonite is a swelling clay, meaning that it enlarges when mixed with water.
-The clay essentially turns into a porous sponge.
-Here’s where the magic kicks in: when the clay is exposed to water, the molecular components become electrically charged and draws toxins and other impurities into its sponge-like surface.
+Bentonite is a swelling clay; it turns into a porous sponge when mixed with water.
+Additionally, the clay/water mixture becomes electrically charged and draws toxins and other impurities into its sponge-like surface.

-- Baking soda — like bentonite, baking soda is also alkaline; it helps remove stains and odors
+- Baking soda — helps remove stains and odors

-- Mint — is great tasting and also soothes the gums
+- Mint — is great tasting and soothes the gums

-- Cinnamon — is antibacterial, great tasting and prevents the growth of bacteria
+- Cinnamon — is antibacterial, great tasting and prevents bacteria growth

-Of course, no toothpaste — no matter how beneficial — is ever a replacement for maintaining regular dental checkups.
-Also, since clay toothpaste lacks fluoride, our oral surgeons recommend switching back and forth between clay and regular toothpaste.
+Since clay toothpaste lacks fluoride, our oral surgeons recommend switching between clay and regular toothpaste every few weeks.
 Visit Mukilteo Dental Arts for regular exams.
-Our endodontists will take care of issues ranging from root canals to a chipped tooth.
-Feel free to experiment with clay toothpastes, just be sure not to forgo your routine checkups.
+Our endodontists take care of issues ranging from root canals to a chipped tooth.
+Experiment with clay toothpaste recipes; there are various recipes you can try.
+There are also a variety of tooth powders you can order online.
+Contact us today to schedule your next routine exam!

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek